Denkschmied/AdventOfCode2022/README.md

 ## 2022-12-08
 I must confess that I am addicted to the AoC....
 I tried today and finally solved the first part of the puzzle.
 However, I was not able to solve the second part.
 I am sure that I have missed something.
 I was not able to find a way for getting the numbers of visible trees correct.
 And I think that the same approach of the first part can be used for the second part.

+## 2022-12-09
+Back on track!
+The first time, I have built Snake with Ruby!
+That was nice.